A. Introduction

 6. Performance appraisal

-A performance evaluation system is a systematic way to examine how well an employee is performing in his or her job.
-Performance evaluations can also be called performance appraisals, performance assessments, or employee appraisals.
+A performance appraisal system is a systematic way to examine how well an employee is performing in his or her job.
+Performance appraisal can also be called performance evaluations , performance assessments, or employee appraisals.

 Performance appraisal is one of the most important processes in human resource management, because it has a great effect on both the financial and program components of any organization.

-One of the basic and major needs in any organization is to evaluate its employee’s performance contiguously and continually to find out whether they improve or not and know their situation in organization.
+One of the basic and major needs in any organization is to evaluate its employee’s performance continuously and continually to find out whether they improve or not and know their situation in the organization.
 Employees want to know how well they perform on their jobs (Mostafa Jafari et al., 2009).

 Performance appraisal refers to a formal process, which occurs infrequently, by which employees are evaluated by some judge (typically a supervisor) who assesses the employee’s performance along a given set of dimensions, assigns a score to that assessment, and then usually informs the employee of his or her formal rating.
 Performance management refers to the wide variety of activities, policies, procedures, and interventions designed to help employees to improve their performance.
 These programs begin with performance appraisals but also include feedback, goal setting, and training, as well as reward systems.
 Performance ratings are usually obtained from supervisors, but other sources might be used (peers, supervisors, and subordinates) (Angelo S. DeNisi, and Kevin R. Murphy, 2017).